Think Silently, Think Fast: Dynamic Latent Compression of LLM Reasoning Chains: Experiments

 \textbf{Baseline methods.} We primarily compare against the following baselines: (1) \textbf{CoT}~\citep{cot}, which is fine-tuned on complete reasoning chains and answers, and performs token-level reasoning before predicting answers during inference; (2) \textbf{iCoT}~\cite{icot-si}, which internalizes reasoning knowledge by gradually removing reasoning steps, and directly predicts answers during inference; (3) \textbf{Coconut}~\citep{coconut}, which is fine-tuned with a curriculum process to gradually replace token-level reasoning steps with latent reasoning steps, and performs six steps of latent reasoning before predicting answers; and (4) \textbf{Distill}, is our reproduced version of CODI~\cite{codi} based on their implementation details as the code and model are not released.
 It self-distills token-level CoT into fixed-length latent reasoning steps, with an inference stage same to Coconut.

 \textbf{Implementation details.} (1) Base model: unless otherwise specified, all experiments use a frozen Llama-3.2-1B-Instruct~\citep{llama3} backbone with a trainable LoRA module~\citep{lora}.
 Following Coconut, all methods are initialized with weights from CoT-SFT to accelerate training.
 (2) Model checkpointing: for fair comparison, all models are trained for up to 50 epochs or 12 hours, whichever is reached first, and we choose the checkpoint that achieves the best accuracy on the validation set as the final model.
 (3) Hyper-parameters: we use the AdamW~\citep{adamw} optimizer with a fixed learning rate of 1e-4 and a weight decay of 1e-2 in SFT stage, and set the learning rate to 1e-6 in RL stage.
 We set $r_{max}=5$ to train \ModelAbbr.
 During inference, we configure the LLM generation with a temperature of 1 and top-p of 0.9.
-All SFT training processes are conducted on a single machine with eight NVIDIA A100 GPUs and a total batch size of 256.
+All SFT training processes are conducted a total batch size of 256.
 For more implementation details, please refer to Appendix Section~\ref{app:implementation}.